mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 amount of loot to go round.
 So there must be counter-veiling forces, pushing and pulling for hiring or reducing people.

-The British Mid-Century Ecnomist Roald Coase came up with a *theory of the firm* to explain this struggle - that a firm size (number of employees) is an equilibrium between getting your work done through external contracts, and getting the work done internally by employees.
+The British Mid-Century Economist Roald Coase came up with a *theory of the firm* to explain this struggle - that a firm size (number of employees) is an equilibrium between getting your work done through external contracts, and getting the work done internally by employees.